 - Open the video you want to edit and tap on the middle icon which translates to Edit.

-- Now, you can tap “Stabilize” or “Rotate”.
-Also, you can drag the sliders positioned at the beginning and end of the video frame line to cut the portion of the video.
+- Now, you can tap “Stabilize” or “Rotate“.
+Also, you can drag the sliders positioned at the beginning and end of the video frame line to cut the portion of the video or export a frame if you need a JPEG photo.
+You can crop the video, change the viewing angle, or use the markup tool to write something or highlight a certain object in the video.

-- After you’ve applied changes, just tap Save and you’re good to go.
+- After you’ve applied changes, just tap Save copy and you’re good to go.

 In addition, you can use a single video (or multiple videos) and create a Movie.
 This allows you to add a soundtrack of your choice to a video.
 Which, based on your preferences and type of the footage, might come quite handy.